-Diabetes is the 6th leading cause of death for New Mexicans and the 7th leading cause in the U.S. Diabetes complications, which are costly to individuals, families and to society, include premature death, cardiovascular disease, blindness, end stage kidney disease, and lower extremity amputations.
+In 2016, diabetes was the 6th leading cause of death for New Mexicans and the 7th leading cause in the U.S. Diabetes complications, which are costly to individuals, families and to society, include premature death, cardiovascular disease, blindness, end stage kidney disease, and lower extremity amputations.
 People with diabetes are two to four times more likely to develop cardiovascular disease and stroke; about 65% of deaths in people with diabetes nationwide are due to these conditions.
 Costs of diabetes extend beyond medical costs, such as costs due to lower productivity, disability and loss of productive life due to premature death, and care-taking by family members.
-Effective and accessible diabetes prevention and management programs and resources are necessary to reverse the increasing rates of diabetes in our communities.
+Effective and accessible diabetes prevention and management programs and resources are necessary to reverse the increasing rates of diabetes in our communities and reduce diabetes complications.

 Data Interpretation IssuesDiabetes deaths include those with ICD10 codes E10 - E14.
 The International Classification of Diseases (ICD) is a coding system that provides the rules for coding and classifying causes of death.
 Diseases listed on death certificates are assigned specific ICD codes.
 The ICD is developed collaboratively between the World Health Organization (WHO) and 10 international centers, such as the U.S. National Center for Health Statistics.
 This system allows death data to be collected and compared among different areas.
 Under the ICD, the underlying cause of death is the disease or injury that started the sequence of events leading directly to death.
 In addition, multiple causes of death can also be assigned; these are all the diseases or injuries which led to death.
 Diabetes can be one of the multiple causes of death in significant percentages of heart disease and stroke deaths.
 Thus the diabetes death rates shown here are an underestimate of the extent of diabetes-related deaths, since the rate is based only on the underlying cause and doesn't reflect its influence on heart disease or stroke deaths.